 I debated for a while on what to post as my first recipe on the blog before I settled on this Italian Gravy.
 I wanted something authentic, that really represented me.
 After all, this will set the tone for the whole blog, right?
 That’s a lot of pressure!
 The other night while doing some research, I remembered something one of my instructors said during culinary school.
 “A well built sauce is essential to any dish.
 It can make or break the experience”.
 Really, if a sauce is too salty or the flavors are off, it can ruin a dish.
 On the flip side, a perfectly crafted sauce can be key to a truly memorable meal.

 There are a couple essential components to building a good sauce.
-One is to start building the flavors from the very beginning, and the other is to use solid ingredients.
+One, is to start building the flavors from the very beginning, and the other is to use solid ingredients.
 Building the flavors, ingredient by ingredient, will help develop an amazing end result.
-Using quality ingredients will make sure that the flavors develop correctly.
+If you use quality ingredients, you will make sure that the flavors develop correctly.

 This sauce was one of the first recipes that I attempted at creating and perfecting.
 Personally, I like to make it in a large quantity, like shown below, then store it in smaller quantities in the freezer.
 This recipe can be sized down if the thought of this much sauce is overwhelming.
 I have cut it in half or even quartered the recipe to make a smaller batch.
 The sauce can be functional for a lot of different things, such as pasta, pizza or even a good braciole!
 It also works well as a base for other sauces, like a vodka or tomato cream sauce.